Programmes

 • How many courses would you recommend to a student who is working full time and has various commitments?

-We would recommend new students to try out one course for a semester first, before committing to more, or applying for any programme.
+We recommend new students to try out 1-2 courses for a semester first, before committing to more, or applying for any programme.
 This would help you get a sense of the time you can commit to our courses.
 You may adjust your pace accordingly.

 • How long does it take to complete a programme?